-(1) Consists of the amounts described below under "Cash Compensation."

-(2) Includes amounts paid for attending director educational activities.

-- (3) Units were awarded to each of our directors in January 2017 under our 2013 Director Incentive Plan.
+- (1) Consists of the amounts described below under "Cash Compensation." - (2) Includes amounts paid for attending director educational activities. - (3) Units were awarded to each of our directors in January 2018 under our 2013 Director Incentive Plan.
 The Plan allows for the grant of units tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
 The awards vest annually as to one-third of the units, subject to accelerated vesting in the event of death, disability, retirement, or a change of control.
-At December 31, 2017, there were three awards outstanding for each director representing 1,657 units, except for Director Wolter who has a single award representing 576 units.
-The amount shown represents the January 2017 grant date fair value of that award.
-The awards will be settled in cash which, in the case of the awards granted in January 2017, will be paid during the first quarter of 2020.
+At December 31, 2018, there were three awards outstanding for each director representing 1,703 units, except for Director Wolter who has one award representing 588 units, and Directors Anderson and Berbee who each has a single award representing 553 units.
+The amount shown represents the January 2018 grant date fair value of that award for all except for Directors Anderson and Berbee, whose grants were received, and whose value was determined, in March 2018.
+The awards will be settled in cash which, in the case of the awards granted in January or March 2018, will be paid during the first quarter of 2021.
 No shares of stock are issuable, or will be issued, in connection with the awards.
-The accounting treatment for these awards determines the presentation under applicable SEC disclosure rules. - (4) G. Wolter received a \$125,000 for serving as non-executive Chairman of the Board.
+The accounting treatment for these awards determines the presentation under applicable SEC disclosure rules. - (4) Director Nevin retired from the board in May 2018. - (5) Director Wolter received \$112,500 for serving as non-executive Chairman of the Board through September 2018.